langchain-ai/agents-from-scratch-ts/README.md

 {
   "email_input": {
     "id": "email_123",
+    "thread_id": "thread_abc123",
     "from_email": "client@example.com",
+    "to_email": "support@yourcompany.com",
     "subject": "Question about API documentation",
     "page_content": "Hello Support Team,\nI'm working on integrating with your API and I can't find the documentation for the '/users' endpoint.
-Could you please point me to where I can find this information or provide details about the request and response formats?\nThank you,\nSarah Johnson"
+Could you please point me to where I can find this information or provide details about the request and response formats?\nThank you,\nSarah Johnson", "send_time": "2025-05-01T09:00:00Z"
   }
 }
 ```